Intercontinental Broadcasting Corporation: Return to operations, Pinoy ang Dating, and Vintage Television

-In October 1992, Islands TV-13 was rebranded back to IBC.
-The management and marketing were returned to IBC's board of directors.
-The programming remained the same, in preparation for the launching of a new image for the station.

-On May 27, 1994, IBC launched its new slogan with a music video featuring Grace Nono.
-Despite limited resources, programming improved but the battle for audience share continued.
-Advertisers became more responsive to marketing efforts.
-The following year, IBC began to broadcast its programs via satellite nationwide.
-Soon after, IBC placed 4th in primetime ratings.
+In October 1992, Islands TV-13 was rebranded as IBC.
+Management and marketing were returned to IBC's board of directors.
+IBC launched its new slogan, with a Grace Nono music video on May 27, 1994.
+Programming improved, but the battle for audience share continued; advertisers became more responsive to marketing efforts.
+The following year, IBC began to broadcast nationwide via satellite.

-In February 1996, Vintage Enterprises transferred to IBC as part of the launching of Vintage Television (VTV), a primetime block that aired on IBC with PBA, Blow by Blow and other Vintage Sports-produced programs after moving from another government-owned station, People's Television Network (PTV).
-The block helped IBC-13 move to third place in the primetime ratings, mainly credited to the airing of the PBA games.
-At the same time, IBC installed a new Harris 60-kilowatt transmitter in San Francisco del Monte for clearer TV reception and began using the APSTAR 1 satellite to broaden its international reach.
-In 2000, Viva Entertainment's subsidiary Viva Television acquired Vintage Enterprises (including VTV on IBC block) and changed its name to Viva TV, a primetime sports and entertainment block on IBC which continued until 2002.
-Rehabilitation of the transmitter and other technical facilities was initiated for the network's flagship and provincial stations.
+Vintage Enterprises moved to IBC as part of the launch of Vintage Television (VTV), a primetime block which aired on IBC with PBA, Blow by Blow and other Vintage Sports-produced programs after moving from the People's Television Network (PTV) – another government-owned station – in February 1996.
+The block helped IBC-13 move to third place in the primetime ratings, primarily due to the PBA games.
+At that time, IBC installed a Harris 60-kilowatt transmitter in San Francisco del Monte (downgraded two years later to 50 kW) for clearer reception and began using the APSTAR 1 satellite to broaden its international reach.
+Viva Entertainment subsidiary Viva Television acquired Vintage Enterprises (including VTV on IBC) in 2000 and changed its name to Viva TV, a primetime IBC sports and entertainment block which continued until 2002.
+Rehabilitation of the transmitter and other technical facilities began for the network's flagship and provincial stations.

-On September 2, 2000, IBC was granted a 25-year legislative franchise extension under Republic Act 8954, albeit without President Joseph Estrada's signature; the bill lapsed into law after 30 days of inaction.
-That same year, IBC scored a major victory with the top-rated Philippine franchise of Who Wants to Be a Millionaire?.
+On September 2, 2000, IBC received a 25-year legislative franchise extension under Republic Act 8954 without President Joseph Estrada's signature; the bill became law after 30 days of inaction.
+IBC launched a new logo, station ID and slogan ("New Face, New Attitude") on January 1, 2002.

-On January 1, 2002, IBC launched its new logo and its new slogan "New Face, New Attitude" with a new station ID.

-However, in early 2003, Viva TV on IBC cancelled after Viva decided not to renew their blocktime agreement with IBC due to high blocktime costs and low ratings coinciding the retirement of Bobong Velez as the President and CEO of Viva-Vintage.
-The last Viva TV-produced program to air on IBC was the grand finale of Star for a Night, on March 1, 2003.
+In early 2003, Viva TV cancelled after Viva decided not to renew its blocktime agreement with IBC due to high costs, low ratings, and the retirement of Bobong Velez as president and CEO of Viva-Vintage.
+The last Viva TV-produced program to air on IBC was the finale of Star for a Night on March 1, 2003.
+On December 12 of that year, IBC launched a new logo, slogan – "Ang Bagong Pilipino" ("The New Filipino") – and freestyle station ID.
+In late 2007, IBC signed Makisig Network as a primetime blocktimer.